naveenmorla1901/job-tracker/development_progress.md

 The Job Tracker project has successfully evolved into a comprehensive system for tracking job postings across numerous company career pages.
 With the addition of 30+ scrapers, automatic discovery capabilities, and detailed system monitoring, it now provides a much broader view of the job market, particularly for data science and machine learning roles.

-Recent enhancements including dark mode, mobile responsiveness, pagination, database indexing, and API improvements have significantly improved the user experience and system performance.
-The addition of custom error pages and rate limiting has made the application more robust for production use.
+Recent enhancements including authentication, user management, job application tracking, command-line tools, and streamlined UI have significantly improved the user experience and system performance.
+The addition of security features like rate limiting and better error handling has made the application more robust for production use.

 The system offers flexible filtering, visualization, and a clean user interface.
 It is designed to be maintainable with automatic data cleanup, log rotation, and a focus on recent job postings (last 7 days).
 The foundation is now in place for further enhancements and customizations to meet specific needs and preferences.